xbeat/Machine-Learning/README.md

 Introduction to Neural Networks

 Neural networks are computational models inspired by the human brain.
 They consist of interconnected nodes (neurons) organized in layers, designed to recognize patterns and solve complex problems.

+## Time Series Analysis with Neural-Prophet

+Introduction to Time Series Analysis and Neural-Prophet

+Time series analysis is a crucial technique for understanding and predicting patterns in sequential data.
+Neural-Prophet, an advanced forecasting model, combines the strengths of traditional time series methods with neural networks.
+This powerful tool is particularly useful for predicting energy prices, helping businesses and policymakers make informed decisions about resource allocation and pricing strategies.

 ## Thought-Augmented Reasoning with Buffer of Thoughts with Python